 Espresso is tricky.
 I still can’t pull a reliable shot at home and admire those who can knock out shot after shot of high-quality espresso.
 Although my appreciation of filter coffee has come on leaps and bounds, I still see espresso as the pinnacle of coffee and it’s the drink that’s most likely to make me go “WOW!”.
-This award is for those Coffee Spots which served me the best and most memorable espressos of 2015.
+This award is for those Coffee Spots which served me the best and most memorable espressos of the year.

 It’s not all about the coffee you know (despite what the tag line says).
 What would a cup of coffee be without a decent slice of cake to go with it?
 So, cake plays a major part in the Coffee Spot and this award celebrates the Coffee Spots which excel in the cake department.

 While the Coffee Spot is mostly about places to have coffee, I drink the majority of my coffee at home.
 This award recognises those wonderful who roast and sell me my coffee beans.

 So far the Coffee Spot has made it to North America, France and Dublin, with 2016 seeing first ever visits to Copenhagen, Portugal and China.
 I know it’s not quite the rest of the world, but I’m getting there.
 This award celebrates the best Coffee Spots from outside of the UK.

 For me, a Coffee Spot is as much about atmosphere, layout and overall feel as it is about the coffee.
 This award celebrates those Coffee Spots which there’s a pure joy in just sitting there, soaking it all in.